 Many seek to find an escape from what is troubling them through alcohol, drugs, or some other means, which only escalates the problem they seek to escape from (Proverbs 23:29-35).

 The solution to one's hour of need is not in a temporary fix but of a long-lasting; or final deliverance, from the dilemma they find themselves in.
 Scripture points the way: Seek the Lord, in the hope that they might find him, though he be not far from every one of us (Acts 17:27).

-The one who is able to quell the storms of life; the Lord Jesus Christ, is desirous that you place your trust and faith in Him to perform, according to His Word, the need that is in your life!
+The one who is able to quell the storms of life; the Lord Jesus Christ, is desirous that you place your trust and faith in Him to perform the need that is in your life!

 It was recently reported that more than 90,000 Christians around the globe have lost their lives in the past year.
 Yet many testimonies reveal a peace found in their hour of need.
 Jesus spoke of a time that they shall deliver you (the believer) up to be afflicted, and shall kill you, and you shall be hated of all nations for my name's sake.
 But he that shall endure to the end, the same shall be saved (Matthew 24:9-13).

 One's personal loyalty and devotion should be to love God, and the Lord Jesus Christ, first and foremost.
 Then in one's hour of need there can come a peace; an assurance of His presence, that far exceeds anything this world has to offer.
 He can calm the storm in one's life and bring a peace that only He can provide.

 Jesus said: "Peace I leave with you, my peace I give to you: not as the world gives, give I to you, let not your heart be troubled, neither let it be afraid" (John 14:27).
 Scripture tells us that the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus (Philippians 4:8).